 Installation of the ObjectSecurity OT.AI Platform Helm Chart

 Once the Kubernetes cluster has been configured according to the previous instructions, the ObjectSecurity OT.AI Platform may be installed according to the following steps:

 1. Download the following files from the ObjectSecurity Secure SFTP portal:

 a. otai.tgz: The ObjectSecurity OT.AI Platform Helm Chart, exported as an archive file.

 b. otai_install_images.sh: A shell script used to pull the docker images required by the ObjectSecurity OT.AI Platform and push them to a local docker registry.

 c. otai_license: A license used to authenticate the ObjectSecurity OT.AI Platform deployment.

 2. Run the otai_install_images.sh script to push the required docker images to the local image registry.
 To save storage space, the docker images should be deleted from the host’s set of local docker images (by default, they are stored redundantly in your local image registry):

 3. One of the nodes of the cluster will be used to store all binary assessment data: this node will run the otai-nfs-server pod.
 You must specify the node you want to host this pod by running kubectl label nodes <your-node-name> otai-nfs=true.
-The labeled node should have at least 80GB of available storage.

 4. Install the Helm Chart using Helm install.
 Helm installation includes the following optional parameters, each of which